ssarahhooper/graph_analysis/README.md

 ```
 ## Approach
 ### Graph I/O
-- read gml using networkx, if a file is directed graph, convert to undirected
+- Read GML using NetworkX, if a file is a directed graph, convert to undirected
-- write gml with computed attributes attached to nodes/edges
+- write GML with computed attributes attached to nodes/edges

-### Clustering Coefficents
+### Clustering Coefficients
 - uses nx.clustering(G) to compute per-node clustering coefficents
 - stored on nodes as clustering_coeff